davetron5000/faas-is-a-what-now/markdown/function.md

 !SH mkdir html

 Our HTML will have some dynamic elements to it, just so we can see that actually serving it is having an effect and we aren't just dumping a static page.
-In this case, we'll invent a simple templating syntaxing using hashes:
+In this case, we'll invent a simple templating syntax using hashes:

 !CREATE_FILE html/index.html
 <!DOCTYPE html>